tuneerroy/tuneerroy.github.io/README.md

-## Welcome to the repository of my personal portfolio!
+## Welcome to my personal portfolio repo!

 I developed it using TypeScript and React.
 Check it out at [here](https://tuneer-roy.com).